Qi-Yangsjtu/MPED/README.md

 If you use our code, please cite our paper:

-Yang, Q., Zhang, Y., Chen, S., Xu, Y., Sun, J., & Ma, Z. (2021).
-MPED: Quantifying Point Cloud Distortion based on Multiscale Potential Energy Discrepancy. arXiv preprint arXiv:2103.02850v4.
+Q. Yang, Y. Zhang, S. Chen, Y. Xu, J. Sun and Z. Ma, "MPED: Quantifying Point Cloud Distortion Based on Multiscale Potential Energy Discrepancy," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 45, no. 5, pp. 6037-6054, 1 May 2023, doi: 10.1109/TPAMI.2022.3213831.